opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_volume_attach_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
-    A Compute client is needed to create a volume attachment.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new volume attachment.

 * `instance_id` - (Required) The ID of the Instance to attach the Volume to.

 * `volume_id` - (Required) The ID of the Volume to attach to an Instance.